 If my draft proposal will be accepted in C++23 it will make using

-much more pleasant experience.
+std::string_view with std::regex much more pleasant experience.
 This post

 shows the most promintent features for the user’s point of view.